 Also, unless one tries to learn and remember the meanings of various Surahs (chapters), adhkaar (remembrances) and du’aas (supplication) said in the daily Salah (prayer) his or her prayer will be mere utterances of unknown foreign words.
 How can we expect our children to pray five times without having to prompt them (to say the least) when they have no connection with the One they are conversing because the entire conversation is in an unknown language?
 How will the prayer become meaningful to them let alone sincere?

 Parents must acknowledge the obligation that they have with regards to teaching their children the language of Quran.
 And they should themselves learn it first if they do not already know it.
 Yes, it is hard but it is doable.
 With the ease of internet in our times, we truly have no excuse.
 It is sad to see parents putting all their efforts, times and wealth in teaching their children worldly knowledge but they have no interest in teaching their children the language that will benefit them in both this life and the next.

 Dr. Aisha Hamdan mentions in her book ‘Nurturing Eeman in Children’ the effectiveness of exposing young children to foreign languages.
 She notes that the time span from birth to age five is critical for language acquisition.
 Therefore, parents should gather all the means available to them and work hard to teach their children Arabic and incorporate Arabic language in their daily lives before they lose these few precious years.

 Some practical ways to introduce Arabic to your children from an early age:

-- Recite the Quran clearly, slowly, rhythmically and audibly everyday when your child is around.
+- Recite or play the Quran audio with clear, slow, rhythmic and audible sound everyday when your child is around.